How to use graphql with apollo client

 index

-Why Choose Apollo Client for GraphQL?
+Why Apollo Client is the Best Choice for GraphQL

-Setting Up Apollo Client in Your Project
+Setting Up Apollo Client

 npm install @apollo/client graphql